 Latissimus dorsi usually attaches to the inferior angle of the scapula, either directly or through fascial slips.

 Origin – through the lumbar aponeurosis, it attaches to T7-T12, sacrum, and ilium.
 It also attaches to the last 3-4 ribs along the lateral border of this muscle.

 Insertion – the lateral lip of the bicipital groove, usually fused with the tendon of teres major.

-Function – it is consistently credited with extension, adduction and assisting internal rotation of the scapula.
-It is also involved in depression of the scapula and extension of the thoracic spine.
-It influences neck and pelvic posture.
+Function – it is consistently credited with extension, adduction, and assisting internal rotation of the scapula.
+Also, It depresses the scapula and extends the thoracic spine.
+This influences neck and pelvic posture.